garv-shah/brain/content/notes/School Subjects/English Language/Subsystems/Phonetics & Phonology.md

 - light blue /laip bluː/
 - green boat becomes /griːm bəʊt/

-#### Insertion (sounds are added)
+#### Insertion
-There are two examples of sounds being added, generally deliberately.
-The first is insertion, the other is epenthesis. **Insertion doesn't add a pull syllable, whereas epenthesis does**
+What is insertion? :: There are two examples of **sounds being added**, generally deliberately.
+The first is insertion, the other is epenthesis. **Insertion doesn't add a full syllable, whereas epenthesis does** ^1677146865725
-- a voiceless stop insertion where, between a nsal consonant and a voiceless fricative, a voiceless stop with the same place of articulation as the nasal consonant is inserted.
+- a voiceless stop insertion where, between a nasal consonant and a voiceless fricative, a voiceless stop with the same place of articulation as the nasal consonant is inserted.
 	- e.g. In English, many add a /p/ to hamster and say "hampster"/
 - after a nasal consonant, a voiceless stop may be 'added
 	- e.g. In English, many add a /k/ to something which becomes /sʌmθɪŋk/
 ##### Epenthesis
-Epenthesis is the insertion of an extra sound into a word.
+What is epenthesis? :: Epenthesis is the insertion of an extra sound into a word. ^1677146865726
 - Involves the addition of sounds (syllables) where they don't strictly belong.
 For instance, it's common for people to insert a vowel in 'souvlaki' so that it sounds like 'souv-e-laki'.
 And humbling sometimes becomes humb-e-ling.
 ##### Intrusion
-This is where sounds are added between words but is not deliberate, but may be put together as insertion.
+What is intrusion? :: This is where sounds are added between words but is not deliberate, but may be put together as insertion.  ^1677146865728

 When two vowel sounds meet, we tend to insert an extra sound which resembles wither a /j/, /w/ or /r/, to mark the transition sound between the two vowels, a device referred to as intrusion.
 - Consonants can also be added, for instance Australians often add r in law and order so that it sounds more like "lor an order".
 #### Metathesis
-Metathesis sounds complicated but it's a very common aspect of the English language.
+What is metathesis? :: Metathesis sounds complicated but it's a very common aspect of the English language.
 It is the transposition within a word of its sounds.
 The word "metathesis" comes from the Greek word meaning to transpose.
-It's also known as a permutation.
+It's also known as a permutation. ^1677146865729
 - Ask becomes /arks/
 - Nuclear becomes /nucələer/
-### Prosodic Features
+### Prosodic Features #card
 Affect **how** we say something
 - Volume is the modulation of volume in your voice, which is used to convey emotions
 - Tempo is the speed and which we speak, reasons for speaking faster or slower